mzlnk/javalin-xt/README.md

 ## Examples 📂

-There is an example project available in the `demo` directory.
+There are example project using different build tools available in the `examples` directory.

 ## License 🎫